nicholsonjohnc/promotion-optimization/README.md

-# promotion-optimization
+# Promotion Optimization
 Demand modeling and promotion optimization using Iowa Liquor Sales dataset.

 ## Research questions
 Exploratory data analysis
 * Which Iowa counties consume the most liquor by volume?
-* Who are the top 10 vendors in Iowa by volume?
+* Who are the top 10 vendors in Iowa by sales?
-* What was the top vendor's top selling liquor by volume?
+* What are Jim Beam's top selling liquors by sales?

-Statistical hypothesis testing
-* Does Iowa City, IA (Hawkeyes) drink more than Ames, IA (Cyclones) per capita?

 Demand modeling
-* Predict weekly sales as a function of price, seasonality, etc.
+* Predict weekly sales as a function of price and seasonality (month).

-Price optimization
-* Optimize price to maximize profit.

 ## Which Iowa counties consume the most liquor by volume?